-It’s a nightmare scenario, but if your hospital experiences a total power outage, you still need to provide patient care.
+It’s a nightmare scenario, but if your hospital experiences a total power outage, you still need to care for patients.
 You might be able to navigate the darkened rooms with a flashlight and emergency lighting, but how will you oxygenate that ventilated patient?
-How will you suction him?
+How will you suction them?

 A 2012 ProPublica story, “Why Do Hospital Generators Keep Failing?”, cited six instances in recent years where hospital emergency power systems have failed, and not always due to natural disasters like hurricanes.
 In 2022, Santa Clara Valley Medical Center in San Jose had no power for about four hours when backup generators failed to work because of extreme heat.

-Clearly these issues need to be addressed at a high administrative level.
-But what can nurses on the floor do to keep a power loss from crippling patient care?
-Consider these steps to make sure your unit can perform during an electrical outage.
+What can nurses on the floor do to keep a power loss from crippling patient care?
+Take these steps to make sure your unit can perform during an electrical outage.

 Stock an Adequate Local Inventory of Manual or Battery-Operated Devices